par7133/par7133/README.md

 And I invite you to check out http://avatarfree.5mode-foss.eu to own your social presence.

-<b>Attention</b>: In old Mac it is a tough time to browse LetsEncrypt websites.
+<b>Alert #1</b>: In old Mac it is a tough time to browse LetsEncrypt websites.
 Here I explain you how to deal with it.
 How-to: Let LetsEncrypt certificates being validated in MacOSX < 10.12 (old versions)
 - Download the ISRG Root X1 self-signed certificate from https://letsencrypt.org/certificates/
 - Open the certificate app “Keychain Access” from Applications/Utilities